 I like both these cards, but some of the details in the street view are wonderful.
 Many New England cards were Hugh C. Leighton products that were printed in Germany.

 Its neighboring Hyde House holds the library's book store.
-I suspect its patrons are tourists and summer people.
+I suspect its customers are tourists and summer people.

 Designed by Arthur H. Vinal.
 Built in 1892.
 Still in use, with a little help from a 1985 addition.